ehrpg/qstar/docs/crisis.md

 #### Ranged Attacks

 A ranged Attack roll has to be equal to or higher than 4.
-Circumstances such as range, visibility, wind, etc. influence this roll's result.
+Circumstances such as range, visibility, wind, etc. influence the Attack roll's result.

 </div>